 10 Things You Should Know Before Running Your First Marathon

 It’s been dubbed the world’s most beautiful marathon, but what’s not beautiful?
 Tapering.
 Tapering sucks.
 It’s the worst.
-And I’m feeling it hard today.
+And I’m feeling it hard today, a few days before my first Old Mutual Two Oceans Marathon 56km race.
 So, while I’m feeling sinusy, antsy and emotional, I thought I’d reflect on my journey — how I got to this point and things that really helped me along the way.

 1 You need to train – properly!

 You can mess around with half marathons.
 You can’t mess around with full marathons.
 I mean, running for two hours — that’s nothing!
 Try five!
 You need to pick a programme and stick to it.
 And it doesn’t happen over night.